destiowahyu/destiowahyu/README.md

 ### 📄 About Me

-Hello!
-I'm **Destio Wahyu Lanio**, an Informatics Engineering graduate from **Universitas Dian Nuswantoro**.
+I'm **Destio Wahyu Lanio**, an Informatics Engineering graduate from **Universitas Dian Nuswantoro (UDINUS)** with a focus in **Software Engineering (RPL)**.
-I specialize in **web development** using HTML, CSS, Tailwind, PHP, React JS, and manage databases with MySQL and MariaDB.
+I am passionate about **web development** and backend programming, with experience in **HTML, CSS, Tailwind, JavaScript, PHP, and React JS**, as well as **database management using MySQL and MariaDB**.

-Beyond that, I have strong skills in **video editing, visual effects, graphic design**, and **music production**, using tools like **Adobe Premiere Pro, After Effects, Photoshop**, and **Cubase**.
+During my studies in the **Software Engineering (RPL)** specialization, I gained strong foundations in software design, system development, and agile methodologies, which I apply in building efficient, scalable, and maintainable web applications.

-I love blending creativity with technology to craft unique and engaging digital experiences.
+I'm eager to continue improving my programming skills and contribute to impactful software projects, particularly in **web development and system design**.

 ---